-The Bishnoi community is a religious sect founded by Guru Jambleshwar in 1485 who commanded 29 rules or principles for his followers and hence the name Bishnoi as Bish means 20 and Noi means 9 in their local dialect.
+The Bishnoi community is a religious sect founded by Guru Jambheshwar in 1485 who commanded 29 rules or principles for his followers and hence the name Bishnoi - Bish, meaning ‘20’, and Noi, meaning ‘9’ in their local dialect.

 What makes the Bishnois stand apart is their fierce love and loyalty for the environment and wildlife.
 They realized the importance of natural life centuries before global warming has forced us now to look back on our actions and make amends.
 They have complete intolerance for hunting and cutting trees.
 Despite being a Hindu community that worships Lord Vishnu, they bury their dead instead of cremating them as cremation involves felling of trees for firewood.

-Shepherds village, as the name suggests, are the families whose livelihood mainly is grazing cattle like goats, sheep, camel etc. Here you can get a first hand experience of a rural lifestyle.
+Shepherds Village, as the name suggests, are the families whose livelihood mainly is grazing cattle.
+Here you can get a first-hand experience of a rural lifestyle.

-Weavers village in Salawas is the land of magic carpets.
-The age old tradition of weaving is yet kept alive in villages as this.
+Weavers Village in Salawas is the land of magic carpets.
+The age-old tradition of weaving is still kept alive in villages as this.
 Locally called Dhurry, these rugs are weaved out of cotton or wool.